cristiantobol/developer-toolcamp/session_08_develop_npm_package.md

 export default Header;
 ```

-1. Push the code to the dev-toolcamp-header repository.
+1. Push the code to your developer-toolcamp-header repository.

 <a name="consume"></a>
 ## Clone the React Seed Project which will consume the header